-We now offer a SharePoint policy management product called Xoralia
+We now offer a policy management software for sharepoint called Xoralia

-- Xoralia helps you push out and track mandatory policies in a simple, intuitive interface.
+Xoralia policy management software helps you push out and track mandatory policies in a simple, intuitive interface.

 A good policy library not only provides easy access for employees, but also supports content owners in ensuring only the very latest versions of documents are accessible.

 While perhaps the policy library isnt the most exciting aspect of an intranet it is one of the most valuable!
 All too often these central official documents get stored on emails or lost on the file network.
 It can be incredibly frustrating for employees to have to trawl their inbox to find the right document or having to call Nadine in HR only to find that she has just gone on holiday.